-The Fire Officer will expect the event organiser to supply detailed particulars of the safety precautions in place, and will made regular checks on the day of the event to ensure that fire precautions as set out in the event management plan are being adhered to.
-The Fire Safety Checklist in Appendix III sets out the level of detail the Fire Officer expects to find in the event plan.
+The Fire Officer will expect the event organiser to supply detailed particulars of the safety precautions in place, and may make regular checks on the day of the event to ensure that fire precautions as set out in the event management plan are being adhered to.
+The Fire Safety Checklist in Appendix III sets out the the minimum level of detail the Fire Officer expects to find in the event plan.